-- generating and presenting reports outlining analyses with discussion of results for dissemination; collaborating with BHRS on planning, scoping, and selecting appropriate methods for special projects, such as developing, administering, and analyzing surveys;
+- generates and presents reports outlining analyses with discussion of results for dissemination; collaborating with BHRS on planning, scoping, and selecting appropriate methods for special projects, such as developing, administering, and analyzing surveys;

-- assessing implementation and sustainability of evidence-based practice through incorporation of fidelity measures into data collection; and
+- assesses implementation and sustainability of evidence-based practice through incorporation of fidelity measures into data collection; and

-- conducting qualitative case studies involving site visits and interviews with providers.
+- conducts qualitative case studies involving site visits and interviews with providers.

-AIR also is working closely with county personnel to develop specific steps to address findings of the analyses.
+AIR works closely with county personnel to develop specific steps to address findings of the analyses.